Majora (toy company)

 Majora (Majora - Mário J. Oliveira & Irmão, Lda) is a Portuguese toy manufacturer based in Porto.
 It has its own museum, with toys more than 70 years old.

 History

 Majora was founded in 1939 by Mário J. Oliveira.
-In 1967 today's factory in Oporto was built.
+In 1967 today's factory in Porto was built.
 In that same year, mass production by Majora started improving and increasing in quantity.

 The company produced various types of toys, in particular board games.

 Products

 Majora makes over 300 types of toys today and more than 1 million toys per year.
 It exports to various countries in Europe.